 Each type of nut and seed will have a slightly different array of benefits, but overall, nuts and seeds provide...

 Essential Fatty Acids: such as Alpha-Linolenic Acid (ALA), have not been found essential in dogs and cars, but evidence may suggest it aids in a healthy eater barrier.
-But ALA should not be depended on for the only source Omega-3s.
+But ALA should not be depended on as the only source of Omega-3s.
 Dogs and cats must consume EPA & DHA from other sources as they cannot convert ALA.

 What Type To Feed?
 There are so many nuts and seeds that it can be hard to know which ones are best to feed.
-The most common nuts and seeds fed and benefits are:
+The most common nuts and seeds fed and benefits are

 ⚠️ Toxic seeds & nuts should be avoided.
 Seeds and pits from fruits such as cherries, apples, avocado, pears, peaches, plums, etc., and nuts such as macadamia nuts cause toxicity.